Whistleblower Laws: What You Need to Know

 The parties may agree to settle the dispute using OSHA’s Alternative Dispute Resolution (ADR) program (similar to arbitration and mediation).

 After they receive the OSHA decision, the employer or employee can request a hearing before an administrative law judge of the Department of Labor.
-There is also an appeal process of the DOL judge’s decision.
+There is also an appeals process of the DOL judge’s decision.